fabaohs/woovi-gql-bank-api/readme.md

 docker compose up
 ```

-The api will run in localhost:4000
+The api will run in localhost:4000.
+To access the GraphQL client, just use the /graphql route.